Updated March 202614 min read

 Florida's rules differ sharply by provider model.
 HHA generally employs and supervises caregivers directly, while Nurse Registry is a referral model and cannot operate like an employed-caregiver agency without compliance risk.

-• Level 2 Screening: Caretakers and other required personnel must complete Level 2 screening where applicable.
+• Level 2 Screening: Caregivers and other required personnel must complete Level 2 screening where applicable.

 • HHA Training Standard: State-licensed HHA staff must complete 40 hours of training or pass a competency test.